MartinCapraro/thomson-problem/readme.md

 If you are only interested in using this, please see the next section.
 There is a more in depth section further down that outlines how the program works (**spoiler**: gradient descent), and gives some historical context.

-**Warning**: The current implementation of gradient descent is very naive (this should be read as 'unsophisticated and slow'), and was built to satisfy my curiosity, not to achieve state of the art results, efficiency, or whatever.
+**Warning**: The current implementation of gradient descent is very naive (~~this should be read as 'unsophisticated and slow'~~ **update:** it is still unsophisticated, but now less slow), and was built to satisfy my curiosity, not to achieve state of the art results, efficiency, or whatever.
 I find it fascinating that I can achieve relatively good results (in a sense I will quantify somewhat below) with this naive implementation.

 ## Getting started